Elections and the formation of a Cabinet

 Tasks of the informateur

-It is the informateur’s task to explore the various options for a new Cabinet.
-He examines which parties are able and ready to form a new Cabinet and any obstacles...
+It is the informateur’s task to explore the various options for a new cabinet.
+They examine which parties are able and ready to form a new cabinet and any obstacles...

 The temporary chairman and the informateur are seated at the official "schrijftafel" which forms the scene of the formation.
 The chairman is handing over a document to the informateur, who is reaching out to receive it.